Lord-xvx/interactive-numpy-pandas-tutor/README.md

 Interactive learning tutorial for NumPy and Pandas with AI explanations Interactive NumPy & Pandas Tutor 🐍📊
 An interactive, hands-on learning experience for mastering NumPy and Pandas - two essential Python libraries for data science and numerical computing.

+🌐 About This Project
+This interactive NumPy & Pandas tutor was created with the help of Google Gemini AI.
+If you enjoy using it or have ideas for improvement, please contribute!
+I especially encourage the community to add more lessons and interactive exercises to help others learn.

 🌟 Features

 Interactive Lessons: Learn by doing, not just reading